prvdmwrong/prvdmwrong/README.md

 It accelerates the process with providers, connecting the top-level design of your game.
 Choose to mix in networking and components as you need.
-Oh My Prvd provides a seamless, next-generation development experience that fades into the background, freeing you to build faster and shout: **Oh, My Prvd!**
+Oh My Prvd provides a seamless, development experience that fades into the background, freeing you to build faster and shout: **Oh, My Prvd!**

 ## Highlights